symmetriccurve/Interview-questions/Reactjs Question.md

 ComponentWillReceiveProps()

+Starting from React 16.3, this component is deprecated and replaced with `getDerivedStateFromProps`, unlike `ComponentWillReceiveProps`, `getDerivedStateFromProps` is called on the initial render.

 ---

-### How to Optimize renders in React ?(M)
+### How to Optimize renders in React?

-It;s know that every time a prop is changed or state is changed inside the component a render method is triggered.
-ShouldComponentUpdate is LifeCycle method that can be logically used to manage the render cycles, this method can return a true or false logically to avoid a re-render.
+It's know that every time a prop or state is changed, a render method is triggered for a component. `ShouldComponentUpdate` is called just before the render on every state or prop change.

+`ShouldComponentUpdate` decides if the component should or should not triger a render.
+At any point in the component life time `ShouldComponentUpdate` has access to four pieces of data.

+`Previous Props, New Props, Previous State and New State`

+`ShouldComponentUpdate` can used to logically compare the above values and decide if a render is needed, if needed `ShouldComponentUpdate`should return `true` or else `false`

 ---